learn-co-curriculum/dsc-class-imbalance-problems/README.md

        *class_weight='balanced'*
 ```

 To investigate this, we'll load a dataset on Mobile App Downloads.
 The data represents information regarding users to a website and whether or not they downloaded the app for their phone.
-As you can guess, most vistors don't download the app making it an imbalanced dataset as we had been discussing.
+As you can guess, most visitors don't download the app making it an imbalanced dataset as we had been discussing.

-First, we load in the dataset and some applicable packages.
+First, load in the dataset and some applicable packages.

 ```python